 Making a green turf more pollinator supportive

-Be careful when and where you spray herbicides and insecticides.
+Be careful when and where you spray herbicides and insecticides on your lawn.
 If you spray a systemic pesticide like imidacloprid for grubs, be careful of trees near your lawn.
 Tree roots can absorb systemic pesticides, which end up in their pollen and nectar which bees eat.
 You can learn more about controlling grubs while keeping pollinators safe in this MSU document.

 Establishing a flowering bee lawn